OpenSIPS/SIPssert/docs/config/run.md

-# SIPssert Testing - Global Configuration File
+# SIPssert Testing - Run Configuration File

-This configuration file is used to tune global runtime parameters, such as logging.
-It should be defined as a [YAML](https://yaml.org/) and its path defaults to `global.yml`.
+This configuration file is used to tune global runtime parameters, such as logging, tests, etc. It should be defined as a [YAML](https://yaml.org/) and its path defaults to `run.yml`.
 If a `defines.yml` file exists in the same directory, it is loaded and its definitions are expanded according to the Jinja2 format.

 ## Settings

-The global configuration file consists of the following settings:
+The run configuration file consists of the following settings:

 * `logging`: contains information about logging
   * `controller`: provides information about controller logging